Skip to content

 Amber Grosse

-Amber Grosse is our newest EEM but not new to the BBI team.
-Amber hails from the community of East Preston and a descendant of the Preston Township.
-She is a recent graduate of Bachelor of Business Administration from Mount Saint Vincent University, with a double minor in Marketing and Management.
-Amber is a youth champion, community connector and event planner.
-She has worked in community and the child and youth sector from a very young age and brings her several years of experience working with non profit organizations and supporting youth and more specifically ANS youth.
+Amber Grosse is not new to the BBI team, she hails from the community of East Preston and a descendant of the Preston Township.
+She holds a Bachelor of Business Administration from Mount Saint Vincent University, with a double minor in Marketing and Management.
+Amber has c

 Hawa Seck